 What is infuriating and not at all confusing, however, is an issue that seems, and I say this with full irony, crystal clear: the fact that many, many of our First Nations are without clean running water.

-A recent article in The Walrus, among many others easily garnered on the internet, paints an awful picture of partial gains and major losses, one step forward and another step back, and several, it appears, sideways.
+An article in The Walrus, published several years ago and among many others easily garnered on the internet, paints an awful picture of partial gains and major losses, one step forward and another step back, and several, it appears, sideways.
 Here are some of the absurdities and outrages.

 There are, across our country, over 60 long-term water advisories.
 That means that for over a year more than sixty aboriginal communities have been told that they cannot use their water safely without boiling it.
 Dozens more are experiencing a “short-term” (less than a year—a year) advisory.

 Some reserves, such as Neskantaga and Shoal Lake 40 First Nations, have been under an advisory for more than twenty years.
 An entire generation is now entering adulthood who have never been able to drink water from their taps.

 What’s in that water?
 E. coli and coliform contamination.
 Uranium.
 (Yes, uranium.)
 And suspected carcinogens: trihalomethanes that form when the “tea water” (the local water supply “browned” by organic material) interacts with the chlorine meant to purify it.

 Well, how about engineering triumphs such as placing water intakes downstream of the outflows of sewage treatment?
 Or providing new machines, and even whole treatment plants, but no money for operation, maintenance, and training?
 Or funds being made available to upgrade homes with plumbing, but no money to bring water to homes currently lacking indoor plumbing?